International Living Donation Storytelling Project

 Tips and tricks to help you tell your story

 Canadian storytellers’ videos will become part of the international storytelling library and be an essential support for potential living donors here in Canada as part of Canadian Blood Services’ developing educational resource platform.
+Listen to our first Canadian storytellers.
+Hear what they have to say about their experience as living kidney donors or recipients.

 Want to learn more about living donation in Canada?